 Sardines with the soft bones intact also offer a good source of calcium which we know is essential in maintaining strong bones.

-For both these reasons, sardines or a fish oil supplement is often recommended as a dog ages.
+For both these reasons, sardines or a fish oil supplement is often recommended as a dog ages and/or for very active canines like service dogs.

 DHA specifically is incredibly important for brain development and function.
 Plentiful DHA has been associated with improved learning ability.